From Bay of Islands to Christchurch: New locations of interest released

 Otehei Bay Cafe and Bar Urupukapuka Island was the only location of interest announced in the Bay of Islands.
 Anyone who visited the cafe last Wednesday afternoon must self-monitor for symptoms.

-Five Christchurch locations of interest were released on Tuesday evening, all but one location was visited on Wednesday evening.
+A number Christchurch locations of interest were released on Tuesday evening, all but two location was visited on Wednesday evening.
 Kmart Riccarton was visited by a person with Covid-19 on Thursday between 7.45pm and 8.30pm.

+Christchurch Casino was visited by an infected person on January 5 between 9.30 pm and January 6 at 12.30 am.

 Meanwhile, in the North Island, new locations have been identified in Carterton, Lower Hutt, Palmerston North, Wellington and the Manawatū-Wanganui region.